 We seek to maintain a culture of ethical behaviour and compliance throughout the Group, rather than simply performing the minimum required by laws and regulations.
 We will not knowingly assist any third party in breaching the law, or participate in any criminal, fraudulent or corrupt practice in any country.

-To support this, we have implemented a Group compliance programme that includes a range of policies, procedures, guidelines, training and monitoring.
-Our permanent and temporary employees, directors and officers (as well as contractors, where they are under a relevant contractual obligation) must comply with our compliance policies, procedures and guidelines that apply to their work, in addition to complying with applicable laws and regulations.
-When we enter into joint ventures where we are not the operator, we seek to influence our partners to adopt similar policies to ours.
+To support this, we have implemented a Group compliance programme that includes a range of policies, procedures, guidelines, training and awareness, monitoring and investigations.
+Our permanent and temporary employees, directors and officers (as well as contractors, where they are under a relevant contractual obligation) must comply with our relevant compliance policies, procedures and guidelines, in addition to complying with applicable laws and regulations.
+When we enter into joint ventures where we are not the operator, we strive to influence our partners to adopt similar policies to ours.

-Our policy framework encompasses our values, Code of Conduct and policies, procedures and guidelines on various compliance topics including anti-corruption, sanctions, anti-money laundering, the prevention of fraud, market abuse, the prevention of the facilitation of tax evasion, anti-trust, data protection and conflict of interest.
+Our policy framework encompasses our values, Code of Conduct and policies, procedures and guidelines on various compliance topics including anti-corruption, sanctions, anti-money laundering, the prevention of fraud, market abuse, the prevention of the facilitation of tax evasion, competition law, data protection and conflicts of interest.
 This framework reflects our commitment to uphold good business practices and to meet or exceed applicable laws and external requirements.
-We emphasise their importance in our business activities, including recruitment, induction, supplier briefings and external engagement activities.
+We emphasise their importance in our business activities, including recruitment and induction.
 Training and awareness on our policies, procedures and guidelines, as well as strong leadership, are critical components of our compliance programme.
 They ensure our employees understand the behaviour expected of them and provide guidance on how they can identify and practically approach legal and ethical dilemmas in their daily work lives.

-The BEC comprises Glencore’s CEO, senior management and members of the compliance team, as well as external counsel.
+The Group has a Business Ethics Committee (BEC) which comprises Glencore’s CEO, CFO, and General Counsel, senior management and members of the compliance team.
 The BEC considers compliance issues relevant to the Group and reviews and approves our policies, procedures and guidelines.
-The BEC reports to the Audit Committee.
-The policies, procedures and guidelines approved by the BEC are implemented by our compliance team.
-The BEC meets two times per year and its sub-committee meets four times per year to consider in more detail matters addressed by the BEC.
+The BEC reports to the to the Board through the relevant committees.
+The BEC approves policies, procedures and guidelines which are then implemented by our compliance function.

 Glencore is committed to respecting, upholding and complying with all sanctions applicable to our business and to all transactions in which we engage, regardless of our role or location.
 The applicability and scope of the applicable sanctions can differ per transaction, jurisdiction and other factors.
-The Glencore Global Sanctions Policy sets our approach to sanctions and how we seek to comply with applicable sanctions and appropriately manage sanctions risk.
-The Glencore Sanctions Procedures outline the steps and procedures we take to ensure compliance with the Global Sanctions Policy.
+Our Global Sanctions Policy sets forth our approach to sanctions and how we work toward complying with applicable sanctions and appropriately manage sanctions risk.
+The Glencore Sanctions Procedure outlines the steps and procedures we take to ensure compliance with the Global Sanctions Policy.